Stitch & Ai

-Stitch & Ai (安玲与史迪奇 (Ān líng yǔ shǐ dí qí, An Ling and Stitch)) is an English-language-produced donghua television series and a spin-off of Disney's Lilo & Stitch franchise.
-It is the franchise's third TV series, after the Western animated Lilo & Stitch: The Series and the Japanese Stitch! anime series.
+Stitch & Ai (安玲与史迪奇 (Ān líng yǔ shǐ dí qí, An Ling and Stitch)) is an English-language-produced donghua television series.
+It is a spin-off of Disney's Lilo & Stitch franchise, serving as its third TV series, after the Western animated Lilo & Stitch: The Series and the Japanese Stitch! anime series.
 It was produced with the assistance of American animators.
-Set in Huangshan, Anhui, the thirteen-episode series features a Chinese girl named Wang Ai Ling in place of the original 2002–06 Western continuity's Lilo Pelekai and the anime's Yuna Kamihara as the titular human companion of the alien Stitch.
+Set in Huangshan, Anhui, the thirteen-episode series features a Chinese girl named Wang Ai Ling in place of the original 2002–2006 Western continuity's Lilo Pelekai and the anime's Yuna Kamihara as the titular human companion of the alien Stitch.

 The series first aired in China with a Mandarin Chinese dub from March 27 to April 6, 2017.
 The original English-language version first aired from February 5 to 27, 2018, in Southeast Asia on that region's Disney Channel.
 Twelve episodes of the series were available for free digital streaming in the United States via DisneyNow from December 1, 2018, to around June 2019.

 Plot

 Stitch & Ai follows the events of Lilo & Stitch and its subsequent film and television sequels up to and including Leroy & Stitch, set around 2016.
 (Note: According to a calendar seen in the episode "Dragon Parade", that episode takes place from February 3 to 8, 2016.
 The episode, focused on the Chinese New Year, shows the calendar having a leap day (February 29) and February 8 circled as the date of the Chinese New Year; 2016, a leap year, was the most recent year at the time of the series' debut to have its Chinese New Year be on February 8.)
-The series shows Stitch kidnapped by the Jaboodies, a faction of alien criminals who want to use him to win a space war after hacking a United Galactic Federation database and discovering a previously-unrevealed "metamorphosis program" that was secretly programmed in Stitch.
+The series opens with Stitch being kidnapped by a reptilian faction of alien criminals known as the Jaboodies, who want to use him as a weapon to win a space war against their platypus-like enemies, the Woolagongs, who also want Stitch for the same purposes.
+Prior to the series' events, the Jaboodies pursued Stitch after hacking into the Galactic Federation's database and discovering a previously-unrevealed "metamorphosis program" that was secretly coded into him.
 This function causes the experiment to grow into a giant beast with four laser-firing tentacles when his destructive programming is triggered in a large city.
-However, a rival faction called the Woolagongs, who managed to steal the stolen data from the Jaboodies, board the Jaboodies' battle cruiser spaceship to try to kidnap Stitch for themselves from the Jaboodies, only for Stitch to be freed in the fighting.
-He escapes back to Earth, ending up in China's Huangshan mountains.
+However, the Woolagongs manage to steal the data from the Jaboodies, board the rivaling battle cruiser, and attempt to kidnap Stitch for themselves.
+Stitch is accidentally freed in the fighting, allowing him to escape back to Earth, where he ends up in China's Huangshan mountains.